JoshuaGrams/care-of-automata/play/zdog.md

 Try changing the color or the stroke width of a shape: `purpleCircle.stroke = 30`

 If you change the dimensions of a shape, you'll have to call e.g. `orangeSquare.updatePath()` to make your changes visible.
+If you set `width` and `height` on the circle (to make it an ellipse), you can `delete purpleCircle.width` and height to get back to using the `diameter`.

 You could also try adding new shapes: see [the documentation](https://zzz.dog/shapes).